 When I fractured my skull, I was seen by a family doctor.
 I was not x-rayed until 5 days after the bike crash and not informed of the fracture until day 6; I have no idea why this delay.

 I had a long linear fracture from left temple to behind my left ear – about 5″ long.
-I then proceeded to lie in bed, throwing up for 2 weeks.
+I was sent home, and proceeded to lie in bed, throwing up for 2 weeks.
+I am told I did not recognize family members by name and was not able to take care of myself or walk by myself.
 I was out of school for more than a month, and then half time in school for many months.
 During my time back at school, a kid threw a football that hit me in my head, right over the fracture.
 I was out of school again for another week mostly for protection.
 I have no idea why I was not referred to a hospital originally or treated properly.

 Basically, I fractured my skull, didn’t get x-rayed until 5 days later, and was sent home to lie in bed, throwing up.